Exploring California History in Sonoma

 Mission in Sonoma on a sunny, blue sky day

-The mission is the 21st and northernmost mission on California’s mission trail.
-The graceful white stucco and red tile structure was originally founded on July 4, 1823.
-The parish and church were part of the 27-room living quarters used by the mission padres and young Indian converts.
+The 21st and northernmost mission on California’s mission trail, this white stucco and red tile structure was originally founded on July 4, 1823.
+The parish, church, and 27-room living quarters were used by the mission padres and Native American Indian converts.

 Sonoma Barracks